-Hot Coffee with artist Angela Fraleigh
+Hot Coffee with American artist Angela Fraleigh

 It is always interesting to meet and talk to an artist who considers the complexity of art history and contextualizes their practice within a given historical and socioeconomic moment.
 Angela Fraleigh’s site-specific solo show at the Allentown Museum, Pennsylvania Threaded with Moonlight is on view through April 21.
 And it gave me a chance to ask the artist some questions I had as I followed her practice over time.
 There is something sumptuous and yet, mysterious in her (literally and metaphorically) spell-binding works.Fraleigh’s long-term engagement with the theme of women as half-mythical, half-real creatures with powers to transform, to seduct, to destroy and to regenerate gives viewers an opportunity to think of her protagonists in analytical manner, but also use their intuition.
 Bridging academic and conceptual approaches to representation Fraleigh presents perspectives, not outcomes.